 User command names must be unique within a group but do not have to be unique across all groups.
-This means that groups allow a systematic naming convention for user commands that perform similar functions on different types of APL object, for example, ]FILE.Compare to compare two files, ]ARRAY.Compare to compare two arrays and ]FN.Compare to compare two functions.
+This means that groups allow a systematic naming convention for user commands that perform similar functions on different types of APL object, for example, the predefined user command ]FILE.Compare compares two files, ]ARRAY.Compare compares two arrays and ]FN.Compare compares two functions.